-- Intensity of use: The project is intended to make better use of existing outdoor seating at the restaurant, and the applicant has stated that it will not lead to any additional seats.
+- 3.1 Intensity of use: The project is intended to make better use of existing outdoor seating at the restaurant, and the applicant has stated that it will not lead to any additional seats.
 However, the outdoor seating areas themselves were not reviewed by the Commission, and the seating capacity of the restaurant (including indoor and outdoor seats) has increased to more than the 34 seats allowed under the 1991 MVC decision.
 The applicant has stated that the new outdoor seating area replaces some of the indoor seating, which is kept open in the event of rain.
-According to the applicant, the total square footage of the kitchen and seating areas has increased from about 2,272 ft2 to 3,714 ft2 since 1991, and the seating capacity from 34 to 67 seats.
-Parking capacity has also increased, from about 32 spaces in 1991 to 57 currently, including on the abutting lot to the east. - 3.2 Wastewater: The property is in the coastal watershed and has a Title 5 septic system installed in 1989, and a leaching pit installed in 1991.
+According to the applicant, the total square footage of the kitchen and seating areas has increased from about 2,272 ft2 to 3,714 ft2 since 1991.
+The seating capacity has increased from 34 to 67 seats (per the Aquinnah Board of Health), although the applicant has stated that there may be more than 67 guests onsite at one time, since people often arrive early and visit on the lawn.
+Parking capacity has also increased, from about 32 spaces in 1991 to 57 currently, including on the abutting lot to the east.
+The applicant has stated that the proposed awning may include outdoor heaters. - 3.2 Wastewater: The property is in the coastal watershed and has a Title 5 septic system installed in 1989, and a leaching pit installed in 1991.
 According to the applicant the system was sized for 17 restaurant seats.
 An abutting property under the same ownership has a three-bedroom system.